VangapanduLakshmi/AI_ML_Internship/README.md

 # AI_ML_Internship
-1. Problem Statement:
+step 1.
+Problem Statement:
 Task: Separate the center area from images using perspective transformation.
 Input: An image containing a rotated square or similar object.
 Output: A cropped image with the center area isolated.

-2. Step-by-Step Approach:
+step 2.
+Step-by-Step Approach:

     Step 1: Load and Display the Image
       Use OpenCV (cv2) to load the image (image.png in your case).